According to Nicholas Sparks (American romance novelist), “Love is like the wind, you can’t see it but you can feel it.”

 4. Unnecessary spending of money

-Single?
-You still need to buy chocolates because your co-workers will expect to receive something (not always, but most of them would, anyway).
-In fact, according to Investopedia, chocolate price is always fluctuating, and consumers are not really aware of the price hike.
-This might be just a one-year expense, but it is still an unnecessary expense, and frugal people wouldn’t be happy with it.
+This is a given if you’re dating or even courting.
+Maybe I love precious money too much but I hate parting with it.
+For example, according to Investopedia, chocolate prices are always fluctuating, and consumers are not really aware of the price hike.
+This might be just a one-year expense, but it is still an unnecessary expense, and frugal people wouldn’t be happy with buying anything v-day related on v-day!

 7. The people without significant others